Eugene Spiro

+Early career

 In 1900, Spiro became a member of the Vienna Secession.

 In 1903, he traveled to Venice, then to Paris.

 In 1904, he married the Austrian actress Tilla Durieux Tilla Durieux, from whom he divorced in 1905, and who later married the important art dealer Paul Cassirer.

 In 1906, he became a member of the Berlin Secession.
 That same year, he moved to Paris and met the German painter and graphic artist Hans Purrmann.
 He regularly traveled to Berlin for art exhibitions.

-In 1911, he was appointed to the Royal Academy of Arts in Berlin.
+In 1911, he was appointed to the Prussian Academy of Arts in Berlin.

 In 1917, Spiro married his second wife, Elizabeth Saenger-Sethe.
 They had a son, Peter Spiro, born in Berlin in 1918.
 During the interwar period (1918–1935), the couple traveled extensively—to Northern Italy (Lake Maggiore), Paris, the south of France (Cassis), Corsica, Spain, Portugal, Morocco, and Croatia.